thomaspsgunther/turing-machine/README.md

 initial state of the Turing Machine tape.

 - A tape file consists of sequence of symbols separated by any amount of whitespace characters.
-- Each symbol is a sequence of non-space characters that represents the symbol stored in the corresponding cell of the Machine's tape.
+- Each symbol is a non-space character that represents the symbol stored in the corresponding cell of the Machine's tape.

 ### Execution Process